fdsprod/Jabbers-Soulslike-Anomaly-Mod/README.md

  - Time will pass to simulate recovery.
  - The player will be hungry and/or thirsty at respawn based on the time passed.
  - Your PDA will be updated to show where the relative position is of your corpse
- - Dynamic message from your rescuer will be sent to you to explain what happene and information about your gear
+ - Dynamic message from your rescuer will be sent to you to explain what happened and information about your gear
  - Player does an inventory check and lists everything missing upon retrieving your gear
 - Hardcore save mode where you can only save by sleeping (sometimes requiring sleeping pills) and respawning.
  - Hardcore save mode only keeps around 1 save file.